sitedata/checklyhq.com/site/content/blog/how-we-got-100-lighthouse-score-vuejs-app.md

 <small> "High Speed Tunnel" by Sekino Junichiro (late 20th century) - [Ukiyo.org](https://ukiyo-e.org/image/artelino/15177g1)</small>

 Since launch, we didn't pay too much attention to the front end performance of the main Checkly web app.
 Shame on us.
-What better reason to dive into this than the publishing of excellent [The Cost of Javascript in 2018](https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4) by Google's Addy Osmani?
+What better reason to dive into this than the publishing of the excellent [The Cost of Javascript in 2018](https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4) by Google's Addy Osmani?

 TL;DR: it took about half a day to go from **an abysmal 34 to a 100 Lighthouse score** on our Vue.js app.